When a Teen’s Symptoms Don’t Match Lyme Disease

 Her MRI was normal.
 So were her thyroid and vitamin levels.
 She was told it was “just stress.”
 Yet the timing, progression, and symptom pattern told a different story.

-This case reflects a recurring theme in my practice: when a teenager’s symptoms do not fit a checklist, infection is dismissed rather than reconsidered.
+This case reflects a recurring theme in my practice: when a teenager’s symptoms do not fit a checklist, infection may be dismissed rather than reconsidered.

-Many never notice a bull’s-eye rash.
-Some develop fluctuating fatigue, brain fog, irritability, or emotional lability mistaken for anxiety or school stress.
+Some never notice a tick bite or bull’s-eye rash.
+Others develop fluctuating fatigue, brain fog, irritability, or emotional changes that may be attributed to anxiety, school pressure, or ordinary adolescent stress.

-Others experience migrating joint pain, tingling, headaches, dizziness, or sleep disruption without fever.
+Teenagers may also experience migrating joint pain, tingling, headaches, dizziness, or sleep disruption without fever or obvious joint swelling.

-For active teenagers who spend time outdoors, this creates a major diagnostic blind spot.
+For active teenagers who spend time outdoors, the absence of a known tick bite can create an important diagnostic blind spot.

 For a broader overview of symptom patterns, see our Lyme disease symptoms guide.